I originally published this story for the RETIREMENT prompt,, but if you haven’t read it or don’t remember it, I hope you’ll read and enjoy it now!

 Then I thought I might pursue my earliest dream of a life on the stage and audition for a neighborhood theatre company.
 I could no longer play an ingenue, but surely there would be some roles out there for a seasoned, older woman!
-But sorry to disappoint you dear reader, I rejected that idea too.
+But I rejected that idea too.

-But something I had always wanted to do was to speak French.
+But one thing I had always wanted to do was to speak French.
 My husband Danny is an excellent linguist and speaks French beautifully.
-His Hungarian-speaking mother and his German-speaking father met and fell in love in Paris in 1937, and two years later fled Europe together on the cusp of World War ll.
-They took their common language – French – with them, and Danny learned it as a child.
+His Hungarian-speaking mother and his German-speaking father met and married in Paris in 1937, and two years later fled Europe for South America on the cusp of World War ll.
+They took their common language – French – with them, learned Spanish in their new Bolivian home, and Danny learned both languages as a child.

-It happens I studied French in both high school and college, but I must admit I’ve always spoken it poorly, or as Danny would ungraciously tell me, “comme une vache espagnole” – like a Spanish cow.
+It happens I studied French in both high school and college, but I must admit I’ve always spoken it poorly, or as Danny would unkindly tell me, “tu parles francais comme une vache espagnole” – you speak French like a Spanish cow.

 We had a fabulous time with lots of laughs and adventures, and of course great food and lots of wine.
-My vocabulary did increase, and I mastered much of the grammar, but my ear and my pronunciation were still pretty bad.
+My vocabulary increased, and I mastered more French grammar, but my ear and my pronunciation – toujours terrible!

-So even now when I try to speak French to my husband , “il m’ecoute comme une vache espagnole“ – he listens to me like a Spanish cow.
+So even now when I speak French to my husband, “il m’ecoute comme une vache espagnole” – he listens to me like a Spanish cow.